M17-Project/m17-web/content/faq/content.md

 What is the main difference of M17 to existing digital standards, like DMR?
 ---------------------------------------------------------------------------

 * M17 uses Frequency Division Multiple Access (FDMA) instead of Time Division Multiple Access (TDMA).
-FDMA allows for two simultaneous links to be established on one channel.
+FDMA in our case, allows for two 6.25kHz simultaneous links to be established on one 12.5kHz channel.
 Please read the M17 Specifications [HERE](https://m17-protocol-specification.readthedocs.io/en/latest/)

 What vocoder is being used for M17?
 -----------------------------------